The Travel and Witness Granting Group makes grants to individuals to support:

 The members of the Travel & Witness Granting Group are appointed by the PYM Granting Committee.
-Current members: Miyo Moriuchi (clerk), Guinevere Janes, Joshua Ponter, Sarah Robbins, Ruth Seeley, George C. ‘Skip’ Corson, Jr., Sandy Rea, Trevor Johnson, Jocelyn Park.
+Current members: Miyo Moriuchi (clerk), Guinevere Janes, Joshua Ponter, Ruth Seeley, Liliane Sharpless, George C. ‘Skip’ Corson, Jr., Sandy Rea, Jocelyn Park, Ken Park.

 How To Apply

 Consult the Travel & Witness Guidelines [PDF] for application details.
-You will need to complete the Travel & Witness Application Form [PDF] when you apply, and if you receive a grant, you will need to complete the Travel & Witness Report Form [PDF] when your project or travel is completed.
+You will need to complete the Travel & Witness Application Form [PDF] or click “Apply Now” to complete your application online.
+When you apply, and if you receive a grant, you will need to complete the Travel & Witness Report Form [PDF] when your project or travel is completed.

 - Pemberton Fund, which was established by will of John Pemberton, who died in 1795, leaving about three acres in the Northern Liberties to the Yearly Meeting “for the use, benefit and service of Friends, members of the same Society as myself, for the accommodation of the horses of such Friends as may attend the Yearly Meeting, or the Quarterly Meeting of Philadelphia, the Meeting for Sufferings, or other religious service of our religious Society, from what partsoever they may come.”Many years later this field was in the way of city expansion, and Friends asked the State of Pennsylvania for permission to sell.
 The request was granted on condition that the proceeds from the sale be invested and the income be applied to the same or like purposes as set forth in the will.
 Over the years, income from the sale of the land has been used to assist Friends with transportation expenses incurred through religious participation and service.

 - International Oureach Funds, which comprise several different distinct funds –